 Electron Energy Loss Spectroscopy (EELS) in a reflection geometry (High Resolution EELS or HREELS) is often understood as a surface probe whose characteristic long wavelength excitation is the surface plasmon.
 In the semi-infinite Fetter model (see Fig. \ref{figLattice}), however, the extreme limit of conduction anisotropy restricts surface plasmon propagation to finite in-plane wavevectors $q$ above a cutoff value $q^*$.
 Below $q^*$, the system lacks a surface plasmon and, therefore, has only the (bulk) plasmon as its collective, long wavelength excitation.
 As the plane of reflection explicitly breaks translation symmetry, the plasmon contributes a {\it continuum} of excitations due to the non-conserved out-of-plane wavevector.
 To understand how this continuum might be observed in an HREELS experiment, we have employed a dielectric analysis to calculate the surface loss function --- the material response probed by HREELS --- of the semi-infinite Fetter model.

 Our results can largely be summarized by Fig. \ref{figLoss}.
 At sufficiently large $q>q^*$ in Figs. \ref{sfig:gall_highq} and \ref{sfig:gall_medq}, the surface loss function $g$ of \eqref{loss decomposition} is characterized by a sharp surface plasmon peak with only a weak (or, in Fig. \ref{sfig:gall_highq}, imperceptible) shoulder across the plasmon continuum.
 Just below $q^*$ in Fig. \ref{sfig:gall_medlowq}, the surface plasmon peak becomes actively suppressed and the plasmon continuum receives significant spectral weight.
 In Fig. \ref{sfig:gall_lowq}, the long wavelength limit has successfully suppressed the non-propagating surface plasmon peak and all that remains in the surface loss function is a broad response across the plasmon continuum (see Fig. \ref{sfig:g_lowq} or \ref{sfig:g_lowq_2}).
-While the particular shape of the surface loss function requires a calculation, our results can be understood within the context of the f-sum rule \eqref{f sum def} applied to the semi-infinite Fetter model \eqref{f sum}.
-Whether or not there exist sharp excitations in the long wavelength limit, the surface loss function must contain the same spectral weight as an otherwise ordinary metal \eqref{f sum isotropic}.
+While the particular shape of the surface loss function requires a calculation, our results can be understood within the context of the f-sum rule \eqref{f sum def} governing the semi-infinite Fetter model \eqref{f sum}.
+Whether or not there exist sharp excitations in the long wavelength limit, the surface loss function must contain significant spectral weight \eqref{f sum isotropic}.
 Consequently, the long wavelength surface loss function becomes a probe of the {\it bulk} plasmon continuum in the semi-infinite Fetter model.